-Melissa has worked at the University of Pittsburgh since 2001, and in the Swanson School of Engineering since 2013.
-At SSOE, she serves as Administrative Office Coordinator for Associate Dean for Research, David Vorp.
-In addition to her role
+Jaime has worked at the University of Pittsburgh in the Swanson School of Engineering since 2019.
+At SSOE, she serves as the Administrative Office Coordinator for the Associate Dean for Research, Dr. David A Vorp.
+In addition to this role, she also provides

 support for the Vorp Lab Group and the Sponsored Projects Office.
 Prior to working at the University of Pittsburgh, Jaime spent over a decade working in the nonprofit field, first in anti-human trafficking and then with refugees and immigrants.

 She has a Bachelor’s Degree in Political Science and a Master’s Degree in International Development, both from the University of Pittsburgh.
 A native to the Pittsburgh area, Jaime enjoys running and fitness, reading, football, and spending

 Tim received his PhD from the University of Iowa in 2017 in Biomedical Engineering with a focus on cardiovascular biomechanics.
 Tim's research areas include computational modeling of cardiovascular diseases as well as the development and implementation

 of experimental mechanical testing of biological soft tissues.
 Since his arrival at the University of Pittsburgh, Tim has been apart of various interdisciplinary and collaborative projects that include full automation of computational simulations